 - When all elements are completed the applicant will receive a DS-2019 (Certificate of Eligibility) that will allow you to apply for a visa at the U.S. Embassy in your home country.

-Applications for a J-1 Visa are usually reviewed and approved within three weeks.
 The application process typically takes about three weeks, but this is dependent on how fast you are gathering the required documentation.